 Training and studies in Nautical Sciences lead to a Bachelor’s Degree in Nautical Sciences (obtained after a period of three years) at STCW Operational Level (STCW II/1) and a Master’s Degree in Nautical Sciences (obtained after an additional period of one year) including STCW Management Level (STCW II/2) as a training module.

-The operational level leads to the ranks of second officer or second engineer.
-The management level leads to the ranks of master and chief engineer.
+The operational level leads to the ranks of 1st officer or 2nd officer engineer.
+The management level leads to the ranks of captain or chief engineer.

 In addition to the regular training programmes, the Antwerp Maritime Academy also provides STCW Nautical Training, a modular programme specifically designed to meet the requirements of shipping companies.
 This training includes courses at operational and management level.
 Both STCW Nautical Training programmes are approved by the Belgian Federal Government Mobility Department.
 Graduates from each above-mentioned training programme obtain the certificates required to embark on a full-fledged maritime career.